Juul/lastbart/README.md

 ```
 ./lastbart.js mac to sf
 The last BART has already sailed!
-Next BART for MacArthur station departs in 1 and 1 minutes [at 4:31 am]
+Next BART from MacArthur station toward sf departs in 0 hours and 7 minutes [at 4:31 am]
 ```

 # Cronjob